AustinGH32/medicaid-medicare-provider-exclusion-search/README.md

 DB_PORT=5432

-You can generate one by running:
+You can generate a secret key by running:
 ```bash
 python -c "import secrets; print(secrets.token_urlsafe(50))"
 ```